Red Rock Western Hospitality • FAQs

 Is there a minimum age for children?

-Yes, the minimum age is one year.
+Yes, the minimum age is three years old.
 Child rates are

 available for children up to 12 years old.
 Children